protontypes/open-sustainable-technology/README.md

 - [WoBike](https://github.com/ubahnverleih/WoBike) - Public transport and multimodal routing apps could benefit from showing nearby bikes from bikesharing services.
 So here's a list showing the APIs of a few of these platforms.
 - [multicycles](https://github.com/PierrickP/multicycles) - Aggregates on one map, more than 100 share vehicles like bikes, scooters, mopeds and cars.
 - [pybikes](https://github.com/eskerda/pybikes) - Provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
-- [sustainable-mobility-api](https://gitlab.com/mshepherd/sustainable-mobility-api) - Consists of a Python library and HTTP API for estimating the environmental impact of personal mobility.
 - [ChargyDesktopApp](https://github.com/OpenChargingCloud/ChargyDesktopApp) - Chargy is a transparency software for secure and transparent e-mobility charging processes, as defined by the German "Eichrecht".
 - [WWCP_OCPP](https://github.com/OpenChargingCloud/WWCP_OCPP) - Connectivity between the World Wide Charging Protocol (WWCP) and the Open Charge Point Protocol (OCPP v1.6/v2.0).
 - [WWCP_Core](https://github.com/OpenChargingCloud/WWCP_Core) - The World Wide Charging Protocol Suite is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols.